lilyinstarlight/dotfiles/README.md

 dotfiles
 ========

-Here are the configuration files for my primary workstation.
-File beginning with a dot (e.g. .config) are relative to my home directory and others (e.g. etc) are relative to the system root.
+These are the configuration files for operating systems other than my primary operating system of [FoosterOS](https://github.com/fkmclane/foosteros).
+Run `install.sh` to copy them into the current user account.